github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 Using code search to add repositories to a custom list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use code search directly in the CodeQL extension on VSCode to add a subset of repositories from GitHub.com to a custom list.
+You can use code search directly in the CodeQL extension to add a subset of repositories from GitHub.com to a custom list.
 Note that this feature uses the legacy code search via the code search API.
 For more information on the syntax to use, see "`Searching code (legacy) <https://docs.github.com/en/search-github/searching-on-github/searching-code>`__."

 For example, to add all repositories in the `rails` organization on GitHub, you can search `org:rails`.